Carmen Sandiego (TV series): V.I.L.E.

 V.I.L.E. (short for Villains' International League of Evil) is a shadowy international crime syndicate of thieves and the main antagonists of the series.
 Its undercover name is Valuable Imports, Lavish Exports.
 Their origins date back to the medieval ages where the original founders pillaged trades routes, ancient monuments, and tombs.
 According to the Chief, their operations have been involved in manipulating financial markets and contaminating food staples in the past decades.
 Their headquarters are located on one of the Canary Islands and use the academy there to train their new recruits for a one-year semester.
 As of the end of Season 2, V.I.L.E.
 Island was destroyed after the V.I.L.E.
 Faculty believed that A.C.M.E. had found their location.
-V.I.L.E. was then relocated to a castle in Scotland in Season 3.
+V.I.L.E. was relocated to a castle in Scotland in Season 3.

 The Faculty

 A council of five masterminds who are the leaders of V.I.L.E., the instructors of V.I.L.E.
-Academy, and the primary antagonists of the series who Carmen considered the only family she knew before betraying them.
+Academy, and the primary antagonists of the series; Carmen considered them the only family she knew before betraying them.
 They each have equal authority, and reach decisions by a majority vote; thus they try to ensure an odd number is always present.